-Google’s Search Console is a free service offered to site owners by Google.
+Google’s Search Console is a free service, formerly known as Webmaster Tools, offered to site owners by Google.
 It is both easy to install and provides a tremendous amount of useful, actionable data about your web site.
+What does it do for you?
+It allows you to gain insight about how Google sees your website.
 We review here some of our favorite features of this service.

 Google’s Search Console identifies a wide range of site errors.
 These include dead links as well as DNS errors, server connectivity issues, and problems related to your robots.txt file.
 Fixing these errors not only improves your website’s user experience but improves the search engines’ ability to index your site.
 What does that mean for you?
 If the search engines can’t index your site, they can’t return it in the results to searchers looking for your company and its services.
-To access this information, you go to Crawl > Crawl Errors within the left hand menu of Google’s Search Console.
+To access this information, start at the Overview page and follow links to related reports within the Coverage and Enhancement sections.

 Connect with Google Analytics

 The information found in Google’s Search Console becomes even more valuable when it is tied in with your site’s traffic data in Google Analytics.
 Taking advantage of this option requires that you have Google Analytics working for your site.
 By tying the two accounts together, you’ll be able to see the data of each in the other.
-To associate the two accounts, you’ll choose Manage Site > Google Analytics property from the right side of the site’s name on Google’s Search Console home page.
-From there, you simply select the site and click the Save button.
+To associate the two accounts, follow the instructions found here.

 Specify a Sitemap

 A sitemap is simply a listing of all the links in your site that you’d like the search engines to crawl and index.
-From the Crawl > Sitemaps option, you can add a sitemap to Google’s Search Console to ensure that your content is found by Google.
+From the Sitemaps option down the left, you can add a sitemap URL to Google’s Search Console to ensure that your content is found by Google.
 Creating a site map can be as low tech as a txt file with all the URLs within your website listed, one per line; you then specific the location of that txt file within Google’s Search Console.
 A better approach is to use an xml sitemap that updates itself automatically as content is added to the site.
 If you have a WordPress site, the Yoast SEO plugin has a great built-in xml sitemap generator.

 How to Get Started

-To use Google’s Search Console you’ll first need to verify your site ownership by either adding a line of code to your site or uploading an html file to the site’s server.
-Your web administrator can do either of these methods for you.
+To use Google’s Search Console you’ll first need to verify your site ownership.
+Verification requires adding a line of code to your site, uploading an html file to the site’s server, or adding a txt records to your domain’s DNS.
+Your web administrator can do this for you.
 You will need your web administrator’s help as well to correct any errors you find.
 For more information on the site verification process, please see Google’s helpful information on the topic.

 These tools and information are free to use and can ensure that simple errors don’t prevent your site from being as effective as possible.